rv0fficial/LinuxToolkit-24/README.md

 - switches between the current and previous directories (go back & forth): `cd -`
 - Always moves up one level to the parent directory (Only go back from the pwd): `cd ..`
 - `/` is the topmost root.
+- `.` represents the current directory.
+- `~` represents the home directory of the current user.

 **[⬆ Only Up! 🏃](#table-of-contents)**